Aryas1378/house_predict/README.md

   <br>
 </div>
 <h4>User Authentication</h4>
-The GUI includes a login page with fields for username and password. at the first stage, "create_login_page" is going to make the base frame and then locate the frame in the screen using grid pre-built function to modify the x and y values to locate the elements inside the login form.
-Afterwards, labels for username and password are defined and finally a submition button for it and if the login is successfull, then the login window gets vanished.
-Fianlly, the "login" inside the scrpites is responsible for checking the credentials which are provided by the user to wether go throw the main GUI of the application desktop.
+The "login" inside the scrpites is responsible for checking the credentials which are provided by the user to wether go throw the main GUI of the application desktop.
 If the crediantials will not match, a dialog message pops up and informs the user.
 <div>
   <br>
 </div>